An SWC must have at least two runnables. If you apply the stereotype CpSWC

 If you want that a class runs in its own OS task and processes its own UML event queue, you need an active class, see Concurrency:

 These sample implementations use different runnables for a timerTick and event dispatcher, but you can combine these two.
-The behaviour of how Rhapsody generates the symbol for a runnable can be set via a property, see CpRunnable in Profiles.
+The behavior of how Rhapsody generates the symbol for a runnable can be set via a property, see CpRunnable in Profiles.

 The ARXF-CP is instantiated per SW-C instance (in AUTOSAR terminology: prototype).
 As a result, memory allocation functions need an argument so the memory is allocated from the proper memory pool instance.
 The macro to send a dynamic event is CGEN(), see section Events.
 The code generation automatically adds an argument so the event is allocated in the proper memory pool instance.